sanjiv26/Student-Website/README.md

                      is a correction in it .
 They can accept or remove newly registered students .

-  * **Forget Password** - There is a forget password option in both the login pages to reset the password .
+  * **Forget Password** - There is a forget password option in both the login pages to know the password .
                           This is done through email .

  # <a name = "#requirements"></a>Requirements